fsciortino/fsciortino.github.io/_pages/about.md

 Latest News
 ===========
 * Oct 14, 2021: the paper "The Very High-n Rydberg Series of Ar16+ in Alcator C-Mod Tokamak Plasmas" has been published in the Journal of Physics B: Atomic, Molecular and Optical Physics (find it [here](https://iopscience.iop.org/article/10.1088/1361-6455/ac2722)).
-I've really enjoyed contributing to this work led by John Rice at MIT!
+I really enjoyed contributing to this work led by John Rice at MIT!
 * Oct 12, 2021: a short paper presenting Aurora, a modern package for particle transport, neutrals and radiation in magnetically-confined plasmas (tokamaks and stellarators) is finally available on the PPCF journal website: [F Sciortino et al 2021 Plasma Phys.
 Control.
 Fusion 63 112001](https://iopscience.iop.org/article/10.1088/1361-6587/ac2890)
 * Sept 5, 2021: the SPARC toroidal field test magnet has [successfully reached 20 Tesla](https://news.mit.edu/2021/MIT-CFS-major-advance-toward-fusion-energy-0908).
 Interesting times ahead!